actualbudget/docs/docs/actual-server-repo-move.md

   ```
   yarn install:server
   ```
+  4. If you have a [config.json](https://actualbudget.com/docs/config/) file you will need to copy it into the ``` packages/sync-server ``` directory
-  4. Run the server with:
+  5. Run the server with:
   ```
   yarn start:server
   ```